Finley Physical Therapy and Sports Training

 How does it work?

-The Dry Needling procedure involves advancing of a very fine filament needle into the muscle in the area of the body which produces pain and typically contains a 'Trigger Point’.
+The Dry Needling procedure involves advancing of a very fine filament needle into the muscle in the area of the body which produces pain and typically contains a 'Trigger Point’ (muscle tightness).
 There is no injectable solution and typically the needle that is used is

 very thin.
 Most patients will not even feel the needle penetrate the skin, but once it has and is advanced into the muscle, the discomfort can vary.
 Usually a healthy muscle feels very little discomfort upon insertion of the needle; however, if the muscle is sensitive and shortened or has active trigger points within it, the subject may feel a sensation much like a muscle cramp -- which is often referred to as a 'twitch response’.